What Is a Film Fixer? The Complete Guide to Production Fixers

 A Comprehensive Breakdown of Fixer Responsibilities

+Here is the breakdown.
 What does a fixer actually handle on a daily basis?
-The answer is broader than most producers expect.
-A production fixer's responsibilities span the entire lifecycle of a shoot — from the earliest scouting conversations to the final equipment return and financial reconciliation.
-In Belgium, several of these tasks carry additional complexity due to the country's administrative structure.
+The answer is wider than most producers expect.
+A production fixer's responsibilities span the entire lifecycle of a shoot — from the earliest scouting conversations to the final gear return and financial reconciliation.
+In Belgium, several of these tasks carry extra complexity due to the country's administrative structure.

-- ●[Filming permits](/services/pre-production/film-permit-acquisition/) — researching commune-level requirements in Flanders, Wallonia, or Brussels, preparing applications in the correct administrative language, and managing renewals or amendments during production
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — researching commune-level needs in Flanders, Wallonia, or Brussels, preparing applications in the correct administrative language, and managing renewals or amendments during production

-- ●[Crew sourcing](/services/film-crew/) — identifying, vetting, and hiring local crew across all departments, drawing from both the Flemish and Francophone talent pools depending on shoot location
+- [Crew sourcing](/services/film-crew/) — identifying, vetting, and hiring local crew across all departments, drawing from both the Flemish and Francophone talent pools based on shoot location

-- ●Equipment — arranging rental from trusted Belgian suppliers, coordinating customs clearance for gear arriving from outside the EU, and sourcing backup equipment at short notice
+- Gear — arranging rental from trusted Belgian suppliers, setting up customs clearance for gear arriving from outside the EU, and sourcing backup gear at short notice

-- ●[Location scouting](/services/pre-production/location-scouting-services/) — finding locations that match creative briefs while being filmable, permit-compatible, and logistically accessible across Belgium's compact but diverse geography
+- [Location scouting](/services/pre-production/location-scouting-services/) — finding locations that match creative briefs while being filmable, permit-compatible, and logistically easy to reach across Belgium's compact but varied geography

-- ●Government and institutional liaison — serving as the production's official local contact with commune authorities, police zones, regional film commissions like Screen.brussels and the VAF, and cultural heritage bodies
+- Government and body-level liaison — serving as the production's official local contact with commune authorities, police zones, regional film commissions like Screen.brussels and the VAF, and cultural heritage bodies

-- ●Translation and cultural mediation — navigating Belgium's language divide, translating between Dutch, French, German, and English as needed, and interpreting local customs for international crews
+- Translation and cultural mediation — handling Belgium's language divide, translating between Dutch, French, German, and English as needed, and interpreting local customs for global crews

-- ●Transport and accommodation — organizing vehicle fleets, driver arrangements, hotel blocks, and daily crew logistics across a small country with excellent motorway and rail connectivity
+- Transport and lodging — organizing car fleets, driver arrangements, hotel blocks, and daily crew logistics across a small country with great motorway and rail connectivity

-- ●Budget management — building accurate local budgets in euros, managing petty cash and local invoicing, and preventing cost overruns caused by unfamiliarity with Belgian pricing and VAT requirements
+- Budget management — building accurate local budgets in euros, managing petty cash and local invoicing, and preventing cost overruns caused by unfamiliarity with Belgian pricing and VAT needs

-- ●Emergency problem-solving — handling sudden weather changes, equipment breakdowns, permit complications, and the unexpected logistical challenges that surface on any international shoot
+- Emergency problem-solving — handling sudden weather changes, gear breakdowns, permit complications, and the unexpected logistical challenges that surface on any global shoot

 Pre-Production: Laying the Groundwork

-Before a single frame is shot, the fixer establishes the foundation that determines whether a Belgian production runs smoothly or collapses under administrative weight.
-This starts with location research — not just finding photogenic canals in Bruges or modernist architecture in Antwerp, but identifying places that are practically filmable, accessible to equipment trucks, and obtainable through the correct commune's permit process.
-Belgium's permit system operates at the municipal level, and each commune has its own application requirements, fee structures, and processing timelines.
-A shoot that crosses commune boundaries may require separate permits from each.
-The fixer researches and files these applications in the appropriate language — Dutch in Flanders, French in Wallonia, either in Brussels — and follows up with offices that operate on their own schedules.
-Simultaneously, they source local crew matched to the production's technical and budgetary needs, arrange equipment rental, organize transport and accommodation, and build budgets that account for Belgian-specific costs international producers would not anticipate.
+Here is how it adds up.
+Before a single frame is shot, the fixer sets up the foundation that sets whether a Belgian production runs smoothly or collapses under administrative weight.
+This starts with location research — not just finding photogenic canals in Bruges or modernist build style in Antwerp.
+But identifying places that are in use filmable, easy to reach to gear trucks, and obtainable through the correct commune's permit process.
+Belgium's permit system operates at the city level.
+Each commune has its own application needs, fee structures, and processing timelines.
+A shoot that crosses commune boundaries may need separate permits from each.
+The fixer researches and files these applications in the appropriate language.
+Dutch in Flanders, French in Wallonia, either in Brussels — and follows up with offices that operate on their own schedules.
+At once, they source local crew matched to the production's tech and budgetary needs, arrange gear rental, organize transport and lodging, and build budgets that account for Belgian-specific costs global producers would not expect.

 Production: On-Set Problem Solving

+Here is the run-down.
 Once cameras roll, the fixer becomes the production's operational anchor.
-They manage relationships with commune officials who may visit the set, coordinate with Belgian police zones that oversee road closures or crowd management, and handle the stream of on-the-ground challenges that international shoots inevitably generate.
-Belgium's compact geography means locations can change rapidly — a morning shoot in central Brussels, an afternoon in the Ardennes, the next day in Ghent — and the fixer ensures each transition is logistically seamless.
-They translate in real time between the production team and local vendors, explain Belgian customs and workplace norms to visiting crew, and manage the cultural dynamics of operating in a country where a location owner might speak only Dutch while the equipment vendor speaks only French.
-On documentary productions, fixers also arrange interviews, identify contributors, and provide editorial context about Belgian politics, culture, and institutions that shapes the story being told.
+They manage relationships with commune officials who may visit the set, set up with Belgian police zones that run road closures or crowd management, and handle the stream of on-the-ground challenges that global shoots inevitably create.
+Belgium's compact geography means locations can change fast — a morning shoot in central Brussels, an afternoon in the Ardennes, the next day in Ghent — and the fixer makes sure each transition is logistically seamless.
+They translate in real time between the production team and local vendors, explain Belgian customs and workplace norms to visiting crew, and manage the cultural dynamics of operating in a country where a location owner might speak only Dutch while the gear vendor speaks only French.
+On documentary shoots, fixers also arrange interviews, identify contributors, and give editorial context about Belgian politics, culture, and institutions that shapes the story being told.

 Administrative and Legal Compliance

-International productions in Belgium face administrative requirements that are more layered than in most European countries.
-Work permits for non-EU crew, equipment customs declarations, Belgian employment law compliance, social security contributions for locally hired staff, VAT registration, insurance requirements, and financial reporting all require careful handling.
-Belgium's Tax Shelter programme — which offers up to 42% effective tax relief on qualifying Belgian expenditure — adds another dimension: productions seeking this incentive must comply with specific spending requirements, documentation standards, and audit procedures.
-The fixer coordinates with local accountants, legal advisers, and Tax Shelter intermediaries to ensure the production captures every eligible benefit while remaining fully compliant.
-Getting this wrong does not just risk fines; it can disqualify the entire production from incentive eligibility.
+Global shoots in Belgium face administrative needs that are more layered than in most European countries.
+Work permits for non-EU crew, gear customs declarations, Belgian employment law compliance, social security inputs for locally hired staff, VAT sign-ups, insurance needs, and financial reporting all need careful handling.
+Belgium's Tax Shelter programme — which gives up to 42% effective tax relief on qualifying Belgian expenditure — adds another dimension: shoots seeking this incentive must comply with specific spending needs, records standards, and audit procedures.
+The fixer sets up with local accountants, legal advisers, and Tax Shelter intermediaries to make sure the production captures each eligible gain while left fully compliant.
+Getting this wrong does not just risk fines.
+It can disqualify the entire production from incentive eligibility.

 ACT 03